iterorganization/IMAS-MATLAB/doc/doc_common/dev_guide.rst

 Dependency management
 ---------------------

-With all Access Layer components spread over different repositories, managing dependencies is more complex than before.
+With all IMAS-MATLAB dependencies spread over different repositories, managing dependencies is more complex than before.
 Below diagram expresses the dependencies between the different repositories: